 - If you are testing at another college, please ensure that you write the test no later than Feb.
 28.

 Verify you are meeting the academic course requirements by visiting the program page.
 If you have already applied, you can also verify by logging into MyGCLife.ca (review login procedures here).
 This is your applicant dashboard!
 Choose Check my application status, and then select Missing Requirements.
 If you are unsure, you can reach out to your admissions officer directly.
 Their name and contact information is in your applicant dashboard.

-If you have a documented disability and wish to arrange accommodations for the HOAE test, you do not need to reserve your seat online.
-Testing accommodations may be arranged with appropriate documentation.
+If you have a documented disability and wish to arrange accommodations for the HOAE test, these may be arranged with appropriate documentation.
 Call 1.877.722.1523 for more information.
 Please be aware that the type of accommodations will be based on the recommendation of Georgian’s accessibility advisor.

 You are required to complete the HOAE test and submit the international student application before being considered for admissions.

 Why write the test?

 Testing in the selection process for career education programs is proven to be constructive and beneficial to both the applicant and the institution to which admission is sought.
 Results of standardized tests provide an unbiased mechanism for assessing applicants.
 This, combined with grades from previous education, will help the college to select those applicants that are most likely to be successful in their chosen program.

 The HOAE covers spelling, reading comprehension, natural sciences like chemistry, biology and physics, arithmetic, perceptual and word problems.
 Sample questions for the HOAE are provided to familiarize you with the format of the examination, the directions for completing each examination part, the types of questions contained in the examination, and the content areas measured by the test questions.
 These questions are not part of the examination, nor are the answers provided.
 Specimen questions for the PSB-Health Occupations Aptitude Examination can be found at www.psbtests.com.